Lynmouth Flood: Background

 On 15 and 16 August 1952, a storm of tropical intensity broke over south-west England, depositing 229 mm of rain within 24 hours on the already saturated soil of Exmoor, Devon.
 It is thought that a cold front scooped up a thunderstorm, and the orographic effect worsened the storm.
 Debris-laden floodwaters cascaded down the northern escarpment of the moor, converging upon the village of Lynmouth; in particular, in the upper West Lyn valley, fallen trees and other debris formed a dam, which in due course gave way, sending a huge wave of water and debris down the river.
 A guest at the Lyndale Hotel described the night to the Sunday Express:

 From seven o'clock last night the waters rose rapidly and at nine o'clock it was just like an avalanche coming through our hotel, bringing down boulders from the hills and breaking down walls, doors and windows.
 Within half an hour the guests had evacuated the ground floor.
 In another ten minutes the second floor was covered, and then we made for the top floor where we spent the night.

 The River Lyn through the town had been culverted to gain land for business premises; this culvert soon choked with flood debris, and the river flowed through the town.
 Much of the debris was boulders and trees.

 The Flood Memorial Hall has been built on the site of the old lifeboat station, one of the buildings destroyed in the flood.

 Overnight, more than 100 buildings were destroyed or seriously damaged along with 28 of the 31 bridges, and 38 cars were washed out to sea.
 In total, 34 people died, with a further 420 made homeless.
 The seawall and Rhenish Tower survived the main flood, but were seriously undermined.
 The tower collapsed into the river the next day, causing a temporary flood.
+They were subsequently rebuilt.

 At the same time, the River Bray at Filleigh also flooded, costing the lives of three Scouts from Manchester who had been camping alongside the river overnight.

 Over 50,000 tons of rock were moved by water during the disaster.
 Large rocks and boulders washed downstream can still be found today, alongside boulder field deposits in nearby locations such as the valleys of Watersmeet.